Hyland Lake Park Reserve

 It’s a scenic retreat in the heart of Bloomington.
 Hyland Lake Park offers breathtaking prairie landscapes and a major body of water as well as a large play area, the Richardson Nature Center, Hyland Hills Ski Area, an 18-hole disc golf course and a 3-hole disc golf practice area.
 With so much to do, this park has endless opportunities for outdoor fun.

 84 acres of water

-Launch your non-motorized boat on Hyland Lake, a boat trailer parking pass is required.
+Launch your non-motorized boat on Hyland Lake.
+No wake allowed.
+A boat trailer parking pass is required.
 Canoe, kayak, rowboat and paddleboat rentals are available most of the summer.
 Call for boat rental hours.